-\ F-mount lenses are optimized for a maximum image circle of 43.2 mm.
-The camera sensor is 57.67mm long.
+\\ F-mount lenses are optimized for a maximum image circle of 43.2 mm.
+However, the P4-8k sensor is 57.67mm long.
 Using an F-mount lens will generate a good image for the center 6008 pixels.
-However, pixels beyond this range may suffer from optical distortion caused by the lens.
-If an application requires the use of an F-mount lens with cameras, contact Customer Support for additional details regarding the use of F-mount lenses and for access to a suitable F-mount-to-M72 adapter.
+However pixels beyond this range may suffer from optical distortion caused by the lens.
+If an application requires the use of an F-mount lens with P4-8K cameras, contact Customer Support for additional details regarding the use of F-mount lenses and for access to a suitable F-mount-to-M72 adapter.